zineinc/floppy-server/README.md

 FloppyServer is able to do some extra processing before store file into storage and before send file to client, for
 example:

-* before sending file to client: thumbnail of image with requested dimensions can be created
+* before sending file to client: bunch of filters can be applied, for example thumbnail (see [FloppyClient][6] docs for more details about filters)
 * before storing: file optimizations, now there is implemented resizing very large images but in very near feature there will be few nice optimizations